evangronberg/client-model-verification-for-fl/paper.md

 1. The number of clients that are malfunctioning/malicious.
 2. The number of training labels that have been scrambled on a given client.

-We will hold the number of total clients constant at 10, and each of these clients will possess 10% of the training data.
+We will hold the number of total clients constant at 10.

 Once we have run these experiments without CMV, we will incorporate CMV and observe how well it preserves performance against malfunctioning/malicious clients.
 CMV's average client standard deviation threshold will be set to 1.0.